ty: Python Type Checker by Astral

-ty (pronounced tee-why) is a static type checker and language server for Python, written in Rust.
-Developed by Astral (creators of Ruff and uv), ty performs static analysis on Python code to identify type-related issues before runtime.
+ty (pronounced tee-why) is a static type checker and language server for Python from Astral (creators of Ruff and uv).
+It performs static analysis on Python code to identify type-related issues before runtime.

 Key Features